Fire lookout tower: United States

 The history of fire lookout towers predates the United States Forest Service, founded in 1905.
 Many townships, private lumber companies, and State Forestry organizations operated fire lookout towers on their own accord.

 The Great Fire of 1910, also known as the Big Blowup, burned 3000000 acre through the states of Washington, Idaho, and Montana.
-It is still arguably the largest forest fire ever in recorded history.
 The smoke from this fire drifted across the entire country to Washington D.C. — both physically and politically — and it challenged the five-year-old Forest Service to address new policies regarding fire suppression, and the fire did much to create the modern system of fire rules, organizations, and policies.
 One of the rules as a result of the 1910 fire stated "all fires must be extinguished by 10 a.m. the following morning."

 To prevent and suppress fires, the U.S. Forest Service made another rule that townships, corporations and States would bear the cost of contracting fire suppression services, because at the time there was not the large Forest Service Fire Department that exists today.

 As a result of the above rules, early fire detection and suppression became a priority.
 Towers began to be built across the country.
 While earlier lookouts used tall trees and high peaks with tents for shelters, by 1911 permanent cabins and cupolas were being constructed on mountaintops.

 Beginning in 1910, the New Hampshire Timberlands Owners Association, a fire protection group, was formed and soon after, similar organizations were set up in Maine and Vermont.
 A leader of these efforts, W.R.
 Brown, an officer of the Brown Company which owned over 400,000 acres of timberland, set up a series of effective forest-fire lookout towers, possibly the first in the nation, and by 1917 helped establish a forest-fire insurance company.